ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/exercises/tutorial-1-cursor-integration.md

 In Cursor IDE, **look for indicators** that your server loaded:

+1. **Open Cline Panel**: The Cline extension adds an AI chat interface to Cursor
+   - Look for the Cline icon in the sidebar (usually on the left)
+   - Click to open the Cline chat panel

+2. **Check MCP Server Status** (in Cline):
+   - MCP servers configured properly will be available to Cline
+   - The Cline extension manages MCP server connections
-- Some versions show MCP server status in settings
+   - You can check Cline's settings for server status

-- Check Claude's developer console (if available)
+3. **Developer Console** (for debugging):
+   - Help → Toggle Developer Tools
+   - Look for MCP-related messages or errors in the console

-- The most reliable way: just try using it!
+**Most reliable method**: Just try using the tools in Cline's chat!

 ### Test with a Simple Calculation

-Start a new conversation with Claude and try:
+Open the **Cline chat panel** in Cursor IDE and start a conversation:

-**You:** "Can you add 42 and 17 for me?"
+**You (in Cline chat):** "Can you add 42 and 17 for me?"

-**Expected:** Claude should use your calculator server's `add` tool and respond with the result.
+**Expected:** Claude (via Cline) should use your calculator server's `add` tool and respond with the result.

 ### What Claude Sees